 Other Driver: Epson ET-2550

 Epson XP-640 – With picture publishing in mind, the XP-640 consists of 2 separate paper trays, with the main paper tray holding 100 sheets of standard A4 paper while the second tray holds 20 sheets of picture paper.
 The printer also consists of a USB user interface and SD card port for quickly publishing pictures from a video camera or storage space device.

 The XP-640 also supports duplex (two-sided) publishing, so it’ll certainly be flexible enough for most home users.
 We did have a pair of small grievances, however.
 The paper trays feel very light and lightweight, and the initial setup is a little bit confusing.

-The published manual instructs you to begin by packing paper right into the top (picture) tray, while the installer program actually requires you to begin by packing the lower (ordinary paper) tray so that you could publish out some test web pages in purchase to calibrate the publish head properly.
+The published manual instructs you to begin by packing paper right into the top (picture) tray, while the installer program actually requires you to begin by packing the lower (ordinary paper) tray so that you can publish some test web pages in purchase to calibrate the publishing head properly.

 Epson Expression Premium XP-640 review: Efficiency

 Epson XP-640 – However, those aren’t significant weak points, and the XP-640 does deliver when it comes to publishing quality.
 Its 1440x5760dpi resolution ensures that text output is shut to laser quality, so it’ll work well for letters, institution records, and various other documents.
 And, of course, the five-ink system ensures very crisp, vibrant pictures and color video.

 It is not truly fast enough for business use (and it is not intended for this), but publish rates of about 12 web pages each minute for ordinary text and 8ppm for mixed text and video should be perfectly adequate for most routine publishing in your home.